joshhus/blockchain-sw-25/howto/console-deploy-k8.md

 #### deployment.yaml
 {: #webhook-deployment-yaml}

 Copy the following text to a file on your local system and save the file as `deployment.yaml`.
+If you are deploying on OpenShift Container Platform v4.2 or v4.3 on LinuxONE, you need to replace `amd64` with `s390x`.

 ```yaml
 apiVersion: apps/v1